lmorse1390/wifite-modded/README.md

 (wifite-mod supports backbox 100% given you are using katoolin to install the required tools)

-Whats being worked on?
+Whats unique to wifite-modded, whats coming down the line?
 --------------

-Whats coming down the road?

 * Implemntation of a database to keep record of cracked pins, BSSIDs that have been discovered, cracked hashes..etc.
   * The goal being not to scrape data unnecessarily & repeatedly.